AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/administering/content-fragments/overview.md

 ### WKND-voorbeeld {#wknd-sample}

-De [Gedeelde WKND-site en WKND](/help/implementing/developing/introduction/develop-wknd-tutorial.md) voorbeelden worden gegeven om u te helpen meer te leren over AEM as a Cloud Service.
+De [ Gedeelde Plaats WKND en WKND ](/help/implementing/developing/introduction/develop-wknd-tutorial.md) steekproeven worden verstrekt om u over AEM as a Cloud Service te helpen leren.

 <!-- CHECK: which links can/should be used these days? -->